conholdateapp/docs.conholdate.app/docs/how-to/Annotate.md

 1. When you are done annotating, click on <i class="fas fa-save"></i> icon to save your annotations permanently.

 ## Annotation information
-You can check if document has already been annotated, by who, when and what kind of annotations were used.
+You can check if document has already been annotated, by whom, when and what kind of annotations were used.
-In your [dashboard](https://dashboard.conholdate.app) next to all annotated documents you will find <i class="fas fa-fingerprint"></i> icon.
+In your [dashboard](https://dashboard.conholdate.app) next to all annotated documents you will find <i class="fas fa-comments"></i> icon.
 By clicking on it annotation information dialog will pop up.
 Annotation information dialog contains following information:
 1. Annotator name (who signed document).
 1. Annotation type.